dwolfson7789/wdi-al-khwarizmi-2/W09/D05/Instructor_Notes/README.md

 ### Config/Environment vars
 - **Environment Variables:** (also called env vars, config vars, etc.)
-- Because your `.env` file will never make it to Heroku (because it's listed in your bash profile), you need to tell Heroku about your env var like this:
+- Because your `.bash_profile` file will never make it to Heroku, you need to tell Heroku about your env var like this:
   - `heroku config:set LINKEDINAPIKEY='28cds9asdkenclkjai'`
 - To see a list of all your Heroku config vars, run `heroku config`